r4ss/r4ss/README.md

 ## Installation

-The CRAN version of r4ss was updated on 26 April 2022 and is available via
+The CRAN version of r4ss was updated on 26 May 2022 and is available via

 ```S